contractautomataproject/ContractAutomataLib/README.md

 renouncing to unsatisfiable, yet permitted requirements.

-FMCAT is a prototypical tool implementing the theory of FMCAÂ .
+FMCAT is a prototypical tool implementing the theory of FMCA .
 FMCAT organises the products into a partial order, to efficiently compute all valid products and the orchestration of the service product line from only a subset of products.
 FMCAT also allows to compute the orchestration of a single product and features